athom031/SubMusic/README.md

 ```
 3. Click the button to run app or exit the window to close the program

+## Warnings
+To avoid following runtime warning:
+'''
+RuntimeWarning: Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work
+  warn("Couldn't find ffmpeg or avconv - defaulting to ffmpeg, but may not work", RuntimeWarning)
+'''
+run script with -W ignore
+'''
+    python -W ignore entryWidget.py
+'''

 ## Inspiration

 Not being able to do it easily for so many of my favorite songs.